Skip to content

 Transport Protocols

-The AT Protocol MCP Server uses the stdio (Standard Input/Output) transport mechanism for local integrations:
+By default the AT Protocol MCP Server uses the stdio (Standard Input/Output) transport for local integrations:

 bash